euler-xyz/evk-periphery/docs/swaps.md

   - `Swapper.swap` - `exact input` with the off-chain payload
   - `Swapper.swap` - `target debt` mode on one of the supporting handlers (Uni V2/V3).
 The `amountOut` should be set to the amount of debt the user requested to have after the operation.
 Set to zero, to repay full debt.
 - `SwapVerifier.verifyDebtMax` check that the user's debt matches the expectations.
 Because exact output swaps are not guaranteed to be exact always, a small slippage could be allowed.

+F5.
+Sell deposit from one vault (A) to repay debt in another (B) when exact output is unavailable

+For some token pairs, the exact output swap might not be available at all, or the price impact might be too big due to poor liquidity in Uniswap.
+In such cases to repay the full debt:
+- find an exact input payload on 1Inch or Uniswap Auto Router, to buy slightly **more** of the output token than is necessary to repay the debt, taking into account slippage on exchanges and interest accrual between the payload generation and transaction execution.
+E.g., binary search input amount that yields 102% of the current debt.
+The receiver encoded in the payload must be the swapper contract.
+Set the receiver to the liability vault.
+- create EVC batch with the following items:
+  - `A.withdraw` the required input token amount to the swapper contract
+  - `Swapper.swap` - `exact input` on the selected handler
+  - `SwapVerifier.verifySkimMin` check that the minimum required amount was bought.
+  - `B.skim` claim the swap results for the user.
+Pass max uint256 amount to skim all the available balance
+  - `B.repayWithShares` setting the amount to max uint255.
+Debt should be removed to zero, with the remainder of the output token deposited in B vault for the borrower.